Getting Started with Claude - Time-Saving Tips

 I run occasional beginner and intermediate workshops.
 For upcoming sessions, follow me on LinkedIn or check the blog for announcements.

-At the end of the live session we had time for questions - I'm working on a couple of follow-up demos that I'll link here once finished:
+I'm working on a couple of follow-up demos that I'll link here once finished:

 Book in for a 1:1 session - the goal is within one hour to find practical ways you can use and connect tools to save you at least one hour a week.